 Areas in which the average income of the residents was at or below the median incomes of the whole region received the largest percentage increase in property values.
 As the average income of an area increased above the median, rail links did not have as much effect.
-This is due generally to increased

-6 McKendrick et al. (2006) Calgary's CTrain - Effective Capital Utilization reliance on transit as a means of primary transportation for people with incomes at or below the median.
+This is due generally to increased reliance on transit as a means of primary transportation for people with incomes at or below the median.